junffy/iwamoto-portfolio/content/publication/patent2/index.md

 ---
-title: 'INFOMATION PROCESSING DEVICE, INFORMATION PROCESSING METHOD, STORAGE MEDIUM ON WHICH AN INFORMATION AN INFORMATION PROCESSING PROCESSING PROGRAM IS STORED, AND VEHICLE'
+title: 'INFORMATION PROCESSING DEVICE, INFORMATION PROCESSING METHOD, STORAGE MEDIUM ON WHICH AN INFORMATION AN INFORMATION PROCESSING PROCESSING PROGRAM IS STORED, AND VEHICLE'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here